Upside-Down Punctuation | ¿ and ¡ Explained for Beginners

 The upside-down question mark (¿) is a punctuation symbol used at the beginning of a question in Spanish and some other languages.
 It signals to the reader that a question is starting, which makes it easier to understand the tone of the sentence right away.

-So, the inverted question mark was introduced to make questions clearer from the start.
-The same goes for the upside-down exclamation mark (¡) for exclamatory sentences.
+The inverted question mark was introduced to make questions clearer from the start.
+The same logic applies to the inverted exclamation mark (¡).

 The upside-down question mark is mainly used in: